 - Use intuitive software to design the diagram.

-- Select the software which can easily highlight the missing data in the diagram
+- Select the diagram software that can easily highlight the missing operational data.

 - Use standard symbols such as ISO 10628 on a PFD to communicate with other companies or agencies.